Fwaaai/new-mathejm/README.md

 ## Development Notes

-- The site is in French; content strings should remain consistent.
+- Site language: French (content and UI strings).
-- The sidebar currently lists a fixed set of chapters; update it if you add new chapters.
+- Sidebar lists chapters explicitly; update it when adding chapters.
 - If deploying under a subpath (e.g., GitHub Pages), set Vite’s `base` option accordingly.

-Known current status:
+Current status snapshot:

-- Chapter 2 is a placeholder page.
+- Chapter 1: 19 sections + 19 exercise pages implemented.
-- The exercises route renders a stub page for now.
+- Chapter 2: 14 sections + 14 exercise pages implemented.
-- `src/pages/section.tsx` exists as a legacy stub and is not wired in the router; the app uses `src/pages/sectionPage.tsx`.
+- `src/pages/section.tsx` is a legacy stub (not routed).
+Use `src/pages/sectionPage.tsx` and `src/pages/exercisePage.tsx`.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See `LICENSE` for the full text.

 Note: If you run a modified version of this app as a network service, the AGPL requires that you make the corresponding source code available to the users of that service.